mikarinneoracle/vm-based-virus-scanning-with-terraform/README.md

 <b>In Cloud Shell</b>:

 - Clone repo to localhost or Cloud Shell and cd to <code><a href="scanning">/scanning</a></code>
-- Follow the instructions in the Application "Getting Started" and create Application <code>scanning</code>
+- Follow the instructions in the Application "Getting Started" to Function <code>scanning</code>
 - Copy/paste <code>func.py</code>, <code>fuinc.yaml</code>, <code>requirements.txt</code>
 - Finally run (as part of the getting started):
 <pre>